-Aging in pace is the ability to stay in your home as you age, as opposed to moving to a long-term care or senior facility.
+Aging in place is the ability to stay in your home as you age, as opposed to moving to a long-term care or senior facility.
 A new report from Rock Health predicts that digital health technologies will be pivotal in helping older adults age in place as they continue to adopt technology.
 For many adults, aging successfully and gracefully means being able to maintain their independence.
 There are a few barriers to aging in place which impact long term patient outcomes.
 Home maintenance, lack of transportation and mobility, inadequate preparation and age-related accessibility are some of the challenges that can make aging in place an arduous goal.
 With a rapidly aging North American population, chronic illnesses continue to place an increasing burden on healthcare systems.
 The growing costs of independent and assisted living makes long term care for the elderly, a daunting, and financially straining healthcare challenge.

 Unprecedented investment in digital health.